 The project is expected to take 15 months and will make this stretch of road between Bulls and Sanson safer for everyone who uses it.

 Work continues on the new state highway between Ashhurst and Woodville.

 Work to repair substantial damage to parts of SH4 between Whanganui and Raetihi following a major flood event in 2015 is ongoing.
-We are now working on the final major repair site, Auraki Stream, where we are relocating the road away from where it has failed and there is traffic management in place.

 We are also working towards construction of a new permanent road at Te Oreore where a temporary road was constructed following a large slip in 2019.